 The Financial Markets Authority (FMA) plays a critical role in regulating capital markets and financial services in New Zealand.

 We are the New Zealand government agency responsible for enforcing securities, financial reporting and company law as they apply to financial services and securities markets.
 We also regulate securities exchanges, financial advisers and brokers, auditors, trustees and issuers - including issuers of KiwiSaver and superannuation schemes.
+We jointly oversee designated settlement systems in New Zealand, with the Reserve Bank of New Zealand (RBNZ).

 We are a member of New Zealand’s Council of Financial Regulators, alongside the Reserve Bank of New Zealand, New Zealand Treasury and the Ministry of Business, Innovation and Employment.
 We’re also a member of IOSCO - the International Organisation of Securities Commissions.